 Creamy Chicken and Vegetable Soup Recipe

 To make this chicken and vegetable soup, you will have to first make the roux.
-In a small saucepan, add 1 tablespoon oil and 1 tablespoon butter to medium high heat.
+In a small saucepan, add 1 tablespoon oil and 1 tablespoon butter to medium-high heat.
 Once hot, add in the flour and whisk until it forms a paste.
-Cook for about 1-2 minute or until it turns a light golden color.
-Slowly, whisk in about ½ cup of chicken stock, whisk vigorously until smooth.
+Cook for about 1-2 minutes or until it turns a light golden color.
+Slowly, whisk in about ½ cup of chicken stock, and whisk vigorously until smooth.
 Remove from heat and set aside.

-In a large saucepan, add 1 tablespoon oil and 1 tablespoon butter over medium high heat.
-Once hot, add in the carrots, celery and onion and cook until onion is translucent, about 7 minutes.
+Add 1 tablespoon oil and 1 tablespoon butter in a large saucepan over medium-high heat.
+Once hot, add in the carrots, celery, and onion and cook until the onion is translucent - about 7 minutes.
 Add the leek and minced garlic and cook for another minute.

 If needed, add a splash (about 2 tbsp) of dry white wine, cooking sherry or even water to the saucepan and scrape the bottom to deglaze the pan.
-Here’s a lot of delcious flavors.
+Here are a lot of delicious flavors.

 Pan fry vs rotisserie chicken